viant/mly/README.md

 #### Caching

 The main performance benefit comes from trading CPU with I/O.
-In order to use cache, a client has to generate the caching key.
+In order to use the cache, a client has to generate the caching key.
-Native mly client handles key generation and passing automatically.
+The native `mly` client handles key generation and passing automatically.

-Depending on keyspace size the library supports 3 level of caching.
+Depending on keyspace size, the library supports 3 levels of caching.

-- in process memory
+- in-(process) memory
-- external aerospike cache
+- external Aerospike cache
 - hybrid

-By default client inherit web service cache settings.
+By default, the client inherits the web service cache settings.

-* When in memory cache is used, both client and web service manage they cache independently, meaning if data is missing in local client cache, client send request to ml endpoint.
+* When the in-memory cache is used, both the client and web service manage their cache independently; meaning if data is missing in the client cache, the client will send a request to server endpoint.

-* When external cache is used, client first check external cache that is shared with web service, if data is found, it's copied to local in memory cache.
-Memory cache uses [scache](https://github.com/viant/scache) most recently used implementation.
+* When an external cache is used, the client will first check the external cache that is shared with web service; if data is found, it's copied to local in-memory cache.

+The in-memory cache uses [scache](https://github.com/viant/scache)'s most-recently-used implementation.

-Example of service with in memory cache
+**Example of service with in-memory cache**

 ```yaml
 Endpoint:
   Port: 8086